arcus/education_modules/docs.md

 You should use the **wrapper** template if more than 50% of the content is embedded or linked to external resources (things not hosted in the DART repository).

 You should use the **exercise** template if the module is mostly practice, not instruction.
+This template is similar to the standard template but not exactly the same, and the module content will be very different.
+This type of module might present the learner with a problem to solve using the skills that could be acquired in our instructional modules, and might include a dataset to explore.

 ## How to use template files